Tracking Transparency to Enable Research

 Researcher and civil society access to data on and about prominent social media platforms has become the primary way policymakers, the public, and advertisers understand the information environment.
-Advocates and policymakers globally have called for mandated transparency and researcher access to data, but efforts to pass new laws have stalled in Congress and the courts.

 The question for online safety advocates outside the EU remains: will the programs prominent social media platforms deploy to abide by EU policy expand to include researchers and data from social media users outside Europe?
 Or, more simply, will there be a Brussels effect on platform transparency?